ZzinnerGamer/pf2e-threat-tracker/README.md

 - **Threat Panel**
   A floating UI panel lists every enemy token in the scene along with their top threat-generators.
 It updates in real time during combat and shows the top 3 sources of threat per enemy.

+- **Distance-Based Threat Modifiers**
+  Scale down threat based on how far the attacker is from the enemy (relative to their speed).

 - **Trait & Vulnerability Configuration** *(WIP)*
   Configure trait-based multipliers and vulnerabilities through a GUI.
 For example, if an enemy is vulnerable to fire, attacks with the `fire` trait will generate more threat.
 These settings dynamically affect threat calculation.